MJKWoolnough/limage/xcf/README.md

 }
 ```

+CompressedRGB is an image.Image for which the data remains in a compressed form
+until read.

 #### func (*CompressedRGB) At

 ```go
 func (c *CompressedRGB) At(x, y int) color.Color
 ```
+At returns colour at the specified coords

 #### func (*CompressedRGB) Bounds

 ```go
 func (c *CompressedRGB) Bounds() image.Rectangle
 ```
+Bounds returns a Rect containg the boundary data for the image

 #### func (CompressedRGB) ColorModel

 ```go
 func (CompressedRGB) ColorModel() color.Model
 ```
+ColorModel returns the RGB Color Model

 #### func (*CompressedRGB) RGBAt

 ```go
 func (c *CompressedRGB) RGBAt(x, y int) lcolor.RGB
 ```
+RGBAt returns RGB colour at the specified coords